 While some organizations claim to offer certification programs in holistic animal care, there are no standard, industry-recognized certification programs in holistic dog and cat care.
 Those with a serious interest in this field should consider a program in veterinary medicine complimented by independent study in holistic medicine.

-As of 2013, there were 28 Doctor of Veterinary Medicine programs in the U.S. accredited by the American Veterinary Medical Association (AVMA).
+As of 2013, there were 28 Doctor of Veterinary Medicine programs in the U.S. that were accredited by the American Veterinary Medical Association (AVMA).
 These programs train students to care for, diagnose and treat medical conditions in different kinds of animals.
 Students participate in both lecture-style classes and hands-on training sessions in veterinary hospitals or clinics.
 Students who complete an accredited program are eligible to become licensed veterinarians.

 While not all programs require a bachelor's degree for admittance, most applicants earn a bachelor's degree.
 Most programs require previous coursework in biology, chemistry, embryology, genetics, physics, physiology and zoology.
 Some programs require calculus and business courses.
 Students must also submit scores from a graduate entrance exam, such as the Veterinary College Admission Test.